Patryk-Wasilewski/command-tracker/README.md

-# command-tracker
+# Command Tracker

-A utility program created for an operating systems class that tracks commands typed into a Linux terminal for later analysis.
+A utility program originally created for an operating systems class.
+It tracks commands typed into a Linux terminal for later after-class analysis.

+I prefere `non-comercial` use.